In-Home Alzheimer's Care and Dementia Care

 Along with preliminary symptoms, there are also substantial risks with Alzheimer’s and related dementias like wandering.
-According to the Alzheimer’s Association, “three out of five people with dementia will go missing as some individuals with Alzheimer’s disease may become disoriented when they are outside their home or in unfamiliar surroundings.”
 To prevent wandering, Nurse Next Door’s priority through its dementia care is clients’ safety and allowing them to receive care in a familiar setting – their own home.

-Nurse Next Door understands that when a loved one has been diagnosed with dementia it can be a very challenging time.
-Our caregivers are trained in dementia care so that they can competently deal with Alzheimer’s and related dementias and recognize that each situation is unique.
-We understand how dementia can affect clients and their families as it is a difficult process for both.
+Our caregivers are trained in dementia care & Alzheimer’s care so that they can competently deal with Alzheimer’s and related dementia.
+We recognize that each situation is unique.
+We understand how Alzheimer’s & dementia can affect clients and their families as it is a difficult process for both.
 Nurse Next Door provides support and guidance to clients and their families in dealing with ongoing challenges and responsibilities of providing care.

-Alzheimer’s and related dementias can greatly impact a senior’s daily routine so Nurse Next Door’s goal is to help client’s get back to doing what they love.
+Alzheimer’s and related dementia can greatly impact a senior’s daily routine so Nurse Next Door’s goal is to help clients get back to doing what they love.
 Our caregivers will not only help clients with instrumental activities of daily living (IADLs) and personal activities of daily living (ADLs), but they will also ensure that clients are able to maintain their independence under our caregivers’ supervision.

 Our services include: